How to Order Food in German: What You Need to Know to Get Fed Right

 Useful Resources for Learning How to Order Food in German

-- YouTube.
-There are many videos where actors role play at a restaurant or cafe scenario.
-This one from “Get Germanized” offers a lot of great vocab and grammar tips.
+There are many videos where actors role-play at a restaurant or cafe scenario.
+This one from “Get Germanized” offers a lot of great vocabulary and grammar tips.

 - WikiHow.
 This WikiHow on ordering food in Germany has handy pictures to help guide you through the steps.